Our Long Standing

 The counselor is to be realistic and honest about his level of expertise.
 He is to take responsibility for his continued education, any needed consultation, and for his own continuing spiritual growth.
 He knows his strengths and weaknesses and readily refers clients when wisdom dictates, whether due to lack of time or expertise, or for personal reasons.
 He strives for balance in life and does not allow his professional responsibilities to intrude on his own personal health, or that of his family.

-The counselor should evaluate the relative benefit of investing in malpractice insurance, as the Board of Examiners carries no legal responsibility for the certified counselor.
-The board will have a working Ethics Committee which can provide consultation to individual Christian counselors you may be confronting ethical dilemmas and may want some guidance, but the Board bears no responsibility for the outcome of such.
+The counselor should evaluate the relative benefit of investing in malpractice insurance, as the GCCA carries no legal responsibility for the GCCA counselor.
+The board will have a working Ethics Committee which can provide consultation to individual Christian counselors.
+You may be confronting ethical dilemmas and may want some guidance, but the Board bears no responsibility for the outcome of such.

-In the event that a certified counselor becomes aware of unethical behavior and/or possibly damaging counsel given by another certified counselor, the first certified counselor is under obligation to confront the offending one.
+In the event that a GCCA counselor becomes aware of unethical behavior and/or possibly damaging counsel given by another GCCA counselor, the first counselor is under obligation to confront the offending one.
 The method prescribed in Matthew 18: 15-17 should be followed.
 Where laws have been broken, there may be legal responsibility to report as well.

 The life and practice of the Christian counselor should be lived with true regard for the One who gave Himself for us, “that He might redeem us from every lawless deed and purify for Himself a people for His own possession, zealous for good deeds.”
 (Titus 2:14)